jbreeden/rubium/README.md

 Demo
 ----

 Here is an example rubium app I call mruby-edit.
 It's a code editor written entirely in Ruby - including all DOM event handlers and manipulations.
-It's implemented on top of [Ace](https://ace.c9.io/#nav=about), and uses Ruby code to configure
+It's implemented on top of [Ace](https://ace.c9.io/#nav=about), but uses Ruby to configure
 Ace keybindings, and access the file system.
 In the image, mruby-edit is viewing its own source code.

 ![demo](/screenshot.png)